Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Acknowledgments

 \section{Acknowledgments}

-We thank Adrian Chapman, David Gosset, Robert Raussendorf, for helpful discussions.
+We thank Adrian Chapman, Nathan Claudet, David Gosset, and Robert Raussendorf for insightful discussions.
+We also thank an anonymous reviewer for bringing to our attention the algorithm of \cite{bravyi2022simulate}.
 This material is based upon work supported by the U.S.\ Department of Energy, Office of Science, Accelerated Research in Quantum Computing, Fundamental Algorithmic Research toward Quantum Utility (FAR-Qu).
 BH is supported by the US NSF grants PHYS-1820747 and NSF (EPSCoR-1921199) as well as the Office of Science, Office of Advanced Scientific Computing Research under program Fundamental Algorithmic Research for Quantum Computing.
-BH is supported by the ``Quantum Chemistry for Quantum Computers'' project sponsored by the DOE, Award DE- SC0019374.
+BH is supported by the ``Quantum Chemistry for Quantum Computers'' project sponsored by the DOE, Award DE-SC0019374.
 This work was completed in part while BH was a visiting scholar at the Simons Institute for the Theory of Computing.
 VI is supported by an NSF Graduate Research Fellowship.
 AZ is supported by the Laboratory Directed Research and Development program at Sandia National Laboratories, under the Gil Herrera Fellowship in Quantum Information Science.

 This article has been authored by an employee of National Technology \& Engineering Solutions of Sandia, LLC under Contract No.\ DE-NA0003525 with the U.S. Department of Energy (DOE).
 The employee owns all right, title and interest in and to the article and is solely responsible for its contents.
 The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this article or allow others to do so, for United States Government purposes.
 The DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan \url{https://www.energy.gov/downloads/doe-public-access-plan}.